-Three Months Ended

-Fiscal 2023 to Fiscal 2022
+Three Months Ended Fiscal 2023 to Fiscal 2022 Six Months Ended Fiscal 2023 to Fiscal 2022

-Compensation costs 14
+Compensation costs 9 12

-Development projects and outside services 2
+Development projects and outside services 2 1

-Other (2)
+Other 2

-Total change 14
+Total change 13 13

-The increase in compensation costs for the first quarter of fiscal 2023 compared to the corresponding period in the prior year was primarily attributable to an increase in average headcount of 12%.
+The increase in compensation costs for the second quarter and first six months of fiscal 2023 compared to the corresponding periods in the prior year was primarily attributable to an increase in average headcount of 16% and 14%, respectively.
 The expansion of our research and development teams are expected to support our ability to continue expanding and enhancing our portfolio offerings.
+The impact of the increase in headcount was partially offset by the impact of foreign exchange rate fluctuations.

-The increase in development projects and outside services for the first quarter of fiscal 2023 compared to the corresponding period in the prior year was primarily due to the higher spending on certain engineering projects.
+The increase in development projects and outside services for the second quarter and first six months of fiscal 2023 compared to the corresponding periods in the prior year was primarily due to the higher spending on certain engineering projects.